rstudio/shiny-examples/140-sassr-size/README.md

 This example shows how to use [sassr](https://github.com/rstudio/sassr) to dynamically generate a stylesheet that changes the background and font color in a shiny app.
-This extends the previous example by dynamically resizing the plot.
+The app also allows you to dynmically resize the plot.